What is Ageism?

 No matter what product you are designing, we suggest you include people over 65 in your research.
 By assuming that only a certain type of stakeholder will be using a product, you could lose a valuable opportunity.
 Open your age gap when recruiting.
 You might be surprised how many seniors also would find value in using your product.

 Designing for older adults can lead to more innovative products

-Even as the population of older Americans continues to expand, it’s likely that ageism will continue to be prevalent in the U.S. to some degree.
-By taking a proactive approach to recognizing our biases, we can begin implementing positive changes in our design practices to reach this often overlooked audience.
-By listening and trying to better understand the needs and pains of older adults, we can incorporate their ideas into our research and find ways to design and develop products that are more inclusive and innovative.
+Even as the population of older Americans continues to expand, ageism will likely continue to be prevalent in the U.S. to some degree.
+By taking a proactive approach to recognizing our biases, we can begin implementing positive changes in our design practices to reach this often-overlooked audience.
+By listening and trying to better understand the needs and pains of older adults, we can incorporate their ideas into our research and find ways to improve our design and software development to create products inclusive and innovative.